spryker/spryker-docs/docs/pbc/all/merchant-management/202404.0/marketplace/merchant-b2b-contracts-feature-overview.md

 template: concept-topic-template
 ---

-In a Marketplace business model, the partnership is usually based on contracts, or relations, between sellers and buyers.
-The B2B Merchant Contracts feature allows for the creation and management of such relations and relation requests.
+In a B2B business model, the partnership is usually based on contracts, or relations, between buyers and merchants.
+Both features Marketplace Merchant B2B Contracts and Marketplace Merchant B2B Contract Requests allow for the creation and management of such relation and relation requests.
+Based on merchant relations, you can define buyer-specific [prices](/docs/pbc/all/price-management/{{page.version}}/base-shop/merchant-custom-prices-feature-overview.html) and [products](/docs/pbc/all/merchant-management/{{page.version}}/base-shop/merchant-product-restrictions-feature-overview/merchant-product-restrictions-feature-overview.html), as well as [merchant order thresholds](/docs/pbc/all/cart-and-checkout/{{page.version}}/base-shop/feature-overviews/checkout-feature-overview/order-thresholds-overview.html#merchant-order-thresholds).

-In the context of the Marketplace relations, there are three key actors: marketplace operator, merchant, and buyer:
+In the context of merchant relations in a Marketplace, there are three key actors: marketplace operator, merchant, and buyer:

-* The marketplace operator owns the platform and acts as a broker between merchants and buyers.
+* The marketplace operator owns the platform and acts as a broker between merchants and buyers..
-* The merchants are sellers usually represented by a [company](/docs/pbc/all/customer-relationship-management/{{page.version}}/base-shop/company-account-feature-overview/company-accounts-overview.html#company).
+* The [merchants](/docs/pbc/all/merchant-management/{{page.version}}/marketplace/marketplace-merchant-feature-overview/marketplace-merchant-feature-overview.html) are sellers in the marketplace.
-* The buyers are often [business units](/docs/pbc/all/customer-relationship-management/{{page.version}}/base-shop/company-account-feature-overview/business-units-overview.html) of companies that purchase products or services from the merchants.
+* The buyers are represented through [business units](/docs/pbc/all/customer-relationship-management/{{page.version}}/base-shop/company-account-feature-overview/business-units-overview.html) of [companies](/docs/pbc/all/customer-relationship-management/{{page.version}}/base-shop/company-account-feature-overview/company-accounts-overview.html#company) that purchase products or services from the merchants.
+Individual employees of the business units are called *company users*.

-There are two ways to initiate a merchant relation:
+There are two ways to establish a merchant relation:

-- Merchant or marketplace operator creates the merchant relation in the Back Office.
+- Marketplace operator manually creates a merchant relation in the Back Office.
-- Company user creates a relation request on the Storefront.
-Once the merchant approves the request, the relation is created.
+- Company user submits a relation request on the Storefront.
+The merchant relation is created once the merchant or marketplace operator approves this request.

-## Creation of a merchant relation in a Back Office by a merchant or a marketplace operator
+## Creation of a merchant relation by a marketplace operator

-A merchant or a marketplace operator can create a merchant relation in the Back Office.
-For details on how to do that, see [Create merchant relations](/docs/pbc/all/merchant-management/{{page.version}}/marketplace/manage-in-the-back-office/manage-merchant-relations\create-merchant-relations.html).
+A marketplace operator can create a merchant relation in the Back Office.
+For details on how to do that, see [Create merchant relations](/docs/pbc/all/merchant-management/{{page.version}}/marketplace/manage-in-the-back-office/manage-merchant-relations/create-merchant-relations.html).

-After the relation has been created in the Back Office, it appears on the Storefront on *My Company -> Merchant relations* page of the company user.
+After a relation has been created in the Back Office, it appears on the Storefront in *My Company -> Merchant Relations* and in the Merchant Portal in *B2B Contracts -> Merchant Relations*.

+{% info_block infoBox "Info" %}

+Merchants can't create a merchant relation in the Merchant Portal.
+Instead, merchants can ask their buyers to initiate a merchant relation request as described in the following section.

+{% endinfo_block %}

-## Initiation of the merchant relation by a company user
+## Initiation of a merchant relation by a company user

 Company user can request a merchant relation from a merchant.
-Once the merchant approves the request, the merchant relation is created.
+Once a merchant approves the request, the merchant relation is automatically created.

 ### Merchant relation request creation by a company user

 Company user can initiate the merchant relation by creating a merchant relation request on the Storefront.
 There are several ways for a company user to create the relation request:
-- From the merchant page, by clicking **Send request**.
+- From the merchant profile page, by clicking **Send request**.
-- From the Product Details page, by clicking **Merchant Relation Request** under the name of the merchant selling the product.
+- From the product details page, by clicking **Merchant Relation Request** under the name of the merchant selling the product.
-- From the *Merchant Relation Requests* page, by clicking **Create request**.
+- From the *Company Account page*, in *Merchant Relation Requests*, by clicking **Create request** and selecting the relevant merchant.

-In the merchant relation request form, the company user has to specify the business units for which they want to create the merchant relation and the business unit owner - the business unit that will have the formal contract for this relation.
-Optionally, the company user can also leave a message for the merchant.
-After the company user submits the relation request, it appears on the *Merchant Relation Requests* page with *Pending* status.
-Once the merchant approves or rejects the relation requests, its status changes to *Approved* or *Rejected*.
+In the merchant relation request form, the company user has to specify the business units for which they want to create the merchant relation and the business unit owner.
+This business unit will have the formal contract for this relation.
+Optionally, the company user can also leave a message for the merchant with more details regarding the relation request.
+After the company user submits the relation request, it appears with a *Pending* status on the *Company Account* page.

-The company user can view details of the created merchant request and cancel pending merchant relations requests.
-However, they cannot edit the submitted requests.
+The company user can view details of all the merchant relation requests and cancel pending requests on the Storefront, on the *My Company -> Merchant Relation Requests* page.
+However, they can't edit the submitted requests.

 ### Merchant relation request approval by a merchant or marketplace operator

-Once the company user submits the merchant relation request, the merchant receives a notification via email.
+When a company user creates a request, the merchant receives a notification via email and can start processing this request.
-The merchant can approve or reject the merchant relation request.
-They can leave comments for the company that requested the relation.
-Merchant can also leave internal comments that only the merchant and their users can view and respond to.
+The merchant can leave notes for the company that requested the relation.
+Merchant can also leave internal comments that only their merchant users can view and respond to.
+Once the merchant approves or rejects a relation request, its status changes to *Approved* or *Rejected*.
+The company user receives the email about the status change of the request.

 For details on how a merchant can process the merchant relation requests in the Merchant Portal, see [Manage merchant relation requests](/docs/pbc/all/merchant-management/{{page.version}}/marketplace/merchant-relations-in-merchant-portal/manage-merchant-relation-requests.html).

-Even though usually it's a merchant who approves or rejects a merchant relation request, a marketplace operator can also do this from the Back Office.
+Even though it's usually a merchant who approves or rejects a merchant relation request, a marketplace operator can also process the merchant relation request from the Back Office.
 For details on how they can do this, see [Manage merchant relation requests](/docs/pbc/all/merchant-management/{{page.version}}/marketplace/merchant-relations-in-merchant-portal/manage-merchant-relation-requests.html).

-With the merchant relations, the merchants can assign [specific product prices](/docs/pbc/all/price-management/{{page.version}}/marketplace/marketplace-merchant-custom-prices-feature-overview.html) and [product offers](/docs/pbc/all/price-management/{{page.version}}/marketplace/marketplace-product-offer-prices-feature-overview.html) to the buyer with whom the merchant has the relation.
+## Automatic creation of a merchant relation
+Based on the data in a request, one or multiple merchant relations are automatically created for approved requests and displayed in the Back Office, in the Merchant Portal, and on the Storefront.

+## Merchant relations in business operations
+Based on merchant relations, you can assign buyer-specific product prices in the [Back Office](/docs/pbc/all/product-information-management/{{page.version}}/base-shop/manage-in-the-back-office/products/manage-abstract-products-and-product-bundles/create-abstract-products-and-product-bundles.html#define-prices) and in the [Merchant Portal](https://docs.spryker.com/docs/pbc/all/price-management/202311.0/marketplace/marketplace-merchant-custom-prices-feature-overview.html).
+You can also define [buyer-specific products](/docs/pbc/all/merchant-management/{{page.version}}/base-shop/merchant-product-restrictions-feature-overview/merchant-product-restrictions-feature-overview.html) and [merchant order thresholds](/docs/pbc/all/cart-and-checkout/{{page.version}}/base-shop/manage-in-the-back-office/define-merchant-order-thresholds.html) in the Back Office.